Quest-V80-on-the-beach

 Noise Cancel:

 The noise cancel function is easy to operate; however, it does not work automatically when you power on the machine.
 You need to raise the coil from the ground and press and hold the lower right black button to activate noise cancel.
 The machine will then analyze the surrounding area for EMI and choose a channel that provides the best chance of operating without interference.
-In practice, this works fairly well.
-It certainly enabled my pinpointer to work in close proximity without any chatter.
+In practice, this works fairly well in most circumstance but there are instances where it does not work at all.
+It did however allow my pinpointer to work in close proximity without any chatter.

 Quest-V80-V60-Noise-Cancel